Bariatric Surgery Patient Stories

 The Geerlings routinely walk 12,000 to 14,000 steps each day.
 They ride their bikes regularly.
 They keep to a healthy diet with small portions.
 They avoid sugar and fried or processed foods.

 Dr. Holman cautioned that bariatric surgery is not a cure-all.
 For the Geerlings, bariatric surgery proved highly effective alongside changes in lifestyle and mindset.

 It turned out to be “the best choice for our health and our lives,” Melody said.
 “For us, it was the only way to take the weight off and keep it off.
 I kept one of my 5X sweatshirts as a reminder of how far I have come.
 And it’s so much fun shopping for clothes now.”

 Bariatric Surgery at Spectrum Health

-Spectrum Health Bariatrics is one of the largest bariatric programs in West Michigan.
-It is an accredited MBSAQIP Comprehensive Center dedicated in providing high quality care for metabolic and bariatric surgery patients.
-When you choose Spectrum Health for surgical weight loss, you have a highly skilled team dedicated to helping you achieve your goals.
-Your team includes your surgeon, nurse, dietitian, behaviorist, exercise specialist and other professionals, if needed.
+Spectrum Health bariatric services is one of the largest bariatric programs in West Michigan.
+It is an accredited MBSAQIP Comprehensive Center dedicated in providing high-quality care for metabolic and bariatric surgery patients.
+When you choose Spectrum Health for surgical weight loss, you have a highly skilled and compassionate team dedicated to helping you achieve your goals.
+The multidisciplinary team includes your surgeon, nurse, dietitian, behaviorist, exercise specialist and other professionals, if needed.

 Throughout our program’s history, we have consistently ranked in the top ten percent of nearly 1,000 health care organizations in the country due to our superior patient satisfaction scores.